Edoardo Scrosta

-Edoardo Scrosta (born 11 July 1992) is an Italian footballer player who plays as a defender for United Riccione.
+Edoardo Scrosta (born 11 July 1992) is an Italian football player who plays as a defender for United Riccione.

 Club career

 He made his Serie C debut for Virtus Lanciano on 19 February 2012 in a game against Frosinone.

 On 10 August 2018, he joined Serie C club Fermana.

 On 6 August 2022, Scrosta moved to United Riccione in Serie D.